quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part41_Chapter_20_Inte.md

 :p How does changing the number of grid points affect the computed energy for the delta-shell potential?
 ??x
 Changing the number of grid points in the Gaussian quadrature can significantly impact the accuracy and stability of the numerical solution.
-Initially, starting with a smaller number of grid points (e.g., \(N=16\)) provides an initial estimate.
+Initially, starting with a smaller number of grid points (e.g.,$N=16$) provides an initial estimate.
 Increasing the number of grid points (e.g., to 24, 32, 64) helps improve the precision of the energy eigenvalues.

 Here is a pseudocode example for increasing the number of grid points and observing the effect on the energy: